zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/2-package/zarf_package_inspect.md

 ### Options

 ```
+      --tmpdir      Specify the temporary directory to use for intermediate files
   -h, --help        help for inspect
 ```

 ### Options inherited from parent commands